scaleapi/mcp-atlas/README.md

 Note: Some services are paid and require billing setup.

 **Note: When you add more API keys to `.env`, you need to restart the server in step 2.** On start, it'll automatically detect what API keys are available, and start those respective MCP servers.
 After it has restarted, confirm that all expected servers are online.
 If not online, try restarting the docker container, or check for error logs. `curl -s http://localhost:1984/enabled-servers | jq -c`

+If the docker container does not shut down gracefully, use `docker ps` and `docker kill <ID>` to force it to shut down.

 ### 8. Evaluate with the full HuggingFace dataset